QuantChain – Executive Summary

 Who are the true Oracles?

-It does not take too many token layers to see that the value of every cryptocurrency is wholly contingent on the value of engineers, designers, scientists, and ‘makers of useful things’.
+It does not take too many layers to see that the value of most tokens are contingent on the value of engineering in one form or another, such as designers, scientists, and ‘makers of useful things’.
 Transportation, energy, buildings, computers, supply chains, sensors (IoT) and all derivative data, goods and services (AI, AV, AR, etc) are becoming the targets for tokenization – and all are ultimately adjudicated by engineers.
 All of these technologies, the Internet, and Blockchain itself were created by engineers.
 To secure the engineers is to secure technological systems

 The integrated Engineering Blockchain Consortium posits that it may be more efficient to decentralize the intrinsic value of engineers than it would be to decentralize all of the extrinsic manifestations of engineering.
 While easier said than done, QuantChain resolves those complexities on a dedicated blockchain, distributed ledger, algorithmic game mechanics, and a native cryptographic token.